JanssenProject/jans/docs/README.md

   "deletable": true
 }
 ```
-replace id with accurate one.
+replace the id with accurate one.

 - **patch-oauth-uma-resources-by-id**